Lindsay-Lab/lindsay-lab.github.io/tools/index.md

 {:.center}

 ## Resources

+["So you're an academic who wants to help with the climate crisis?"](https://gracewlindsay.com/2023/08/04/so-youre-an-academic-who-wants-to-help-with-the-climate-crisis/) - A blog post with advice and resources by Grace

 Website art was created using [Craiyon](https://www.craiyon.com/).

-Check back here for resources on PhD programs, ML for climate change, careers in science, etc.

 <!--{% include search-info.html %}